-The expected duration of RTD projects is 4 years, with a total budget up to 6 MCHF per project, including matching funds.
+The expected duration of RTD projects is 3 years, with a typical total budget up to 4.5 MCHF per project, including matching funds.
 As required by the applicable legislation, participating institutions must provide matching funds (in cash and/or in kind).
-Matching funds must cover 55% of the total project cost.
+Matching funds must cover at least 55% of the total project cost.
+Nano-Tera.ch will contribute at most 2 MCHF to each RTD project.